 Picture courtesy of Paul Cavaghan

-If you have access to the rear of the block, the most definitive method for verifying that you are looking at a reinforced 428 block (as used in most 428PI, 428CJ, and 428SCJ applications) is to check the rear face of the block for a scratch mark manually installed at the foundry which roughly reads "C"; see above photos.
+If you have access to the rear of the block, the most definitive method for verifying that you are looking at a reinforced 428 block (as used in most 428PI, 428CJ, and 428SCJ applications) is to check the rear face of the block for a scratch mark manually installed at the foundry which roughly reads "C"; see the photos below.
 If the marking is an "A", it suggests you're looking at a standard 428 block as used in LTDs, Thunderbirds, and Mercurys.
-Shortages in 1968 sometimes caused the engine plant to substitute an "A" block for a "C", or vise-versa, so the presence of an "A" block is possible in a stock CJ engine.
-SCJs typically only received "C" blocks because the "A" block was discontinued from service toward the end of 1968.
+SCJs typically only received "C" blocks because the "A" block was discontinued from service in 1967.
 If there is no marking on the rear, it is most likely an ordinary 360/390/410 block.
 Since the scratch marks are year-dependent, you must verify that the block's date code shows it's of 1966 vintage or later.
-I've received reports of "C" blocks being cast as early as November 1967.
 Note also the three oil gallery plugs above the rear cam plug.
 All 428 Cobra Jets were originally equipped with hydraulic camshafts.
 If you don't see all three screw-in or press-in plugs you can bet that the block was originally equipped with a solid lifter cam and is not a CJ or SCJ block.
 Kerry Wortman has done a significant amount of research over many years to better understand the different 428 blocks.
 Here's a summary of his findings with common date ranges:

 |"C" Casting Mark||"C" Casting Mark|